 Conditional admission may be granted to students who qualify academically, but have not yet achieved University of Idaho's minimum English language requirements for full admission.
 Students granted conditional admission must enroll in the American Language and Culture Program (ALCP) to achieve the minimum language requirement.
 If the required level of language proficiency is not achieved within a two-year time period, applicants may petition to continue in ALCP and will need to reactivate their application for admission to the academic department.
-Some students may qualify for the Global Student Success Program based on their current English language scores.

 If you are a freshman or first-year student:

 - Undergraduate applicants who have no previous work at the post-secondary level must have at least a 2.5 grade point average (on a 4.0 scale) from a secondary school.
 Students must also meet the criteria for admission to university-level study in their home country.

 - Undergraduate applicants who have attended a post-secondary institution and have completed at least 14 transferable semester credits at an accredited institution must present a minimum grade point average of 2.0 for all post-secondary work.
 For admission into the College of Engineering, transfer students must have a cumulative grade point average of at least 2.8.
 Other departments may have additional requirements.
 Students who have completed fewer than 14 transferable semester credits (post-secondary) must meet the freshman or first-year student requirements in addition to the transfer student requirements.

 - Please note: Students transferring to the University of Idaho from another U.S. college or university must notify their current international student advisor of their plans to transfer to the University of Idaho.
 Please refer to the SEVIS Transfer Process Form for more information about this topic.

 - Fall 1 ALCP Session (August to October): May 1

 - Fall 2 ALCP Session (October to December): August 1

 - Spring 1 ALCP Session (January to March): October 1